CMercenit/codepath/README.md

 ## codepath

 ### App Description
-My introduction into Android programming, a simple app for the Codepath Mobile App Design Workshop Series.
-It does everything mentioned below under Required and Optional User Stories.
+My introduction to Android programming, a simple app for the Codepath Mobile App Design Workshop Series.
+It does everything mentioned below under Required and Optional User Stories, plus a few extras!

+Thanks!

 ### App Walk-though